VanbroekhovenStef/warehouse/README.md

 spring.data.mongodb.database=users-mongodb
 spring.data.mongodb.uri=mongodb://localhost/users-mongodb
 ```
+Additionaly, in the `application.properties` of the `analytics-service`, it is important to match the port number with its mongodb database.
+Change the port-number from 27017 to 27018 to achieve this.

 Once this is done you can start the `game-service`, `user-service` and `analytics-service` applications.
 These applications include a method to fill up the databases with dummy information for testing purposes.